When is it a good idea to seek surgery to relieve spine pain?

-When is surgery a good idea if you are suffering from back or neck pain?
+When is surgery a good idea if you are suffering from neck or back pain?
 This question isn’t always easy to answer.
-Everyone’s situation is unique — the spine condition you’re suffering from, the intensity of your symptoms, your personal characteristics and medical history and other factors might affect the decision as to whether surgery is right for you.
+Everyone’s situation is unique, for instance the spine condition you’re suffering from, the intensity of your symptoms, your personal characteristics and your medical history might affect the decision as to whether surgery is right for you.

 Other options for treatment

-Back and neck pain are issues that many people will deal with at some point in their life, but that doesn’t mean everyone suffering from this pain needs surgery.
-In fact, many nonsurgical treatments are often effective in easing the pain, weakness, numbness, and other symptoms typical of spinal conditions.
+Neck and back pain are issues that many people will deal with at some point in their lives, but that doesn’t mean everyone suffering from this pain needs surgery.
+In fact, many nonsurgical treatments are often effective in easing the pain, weakness, numbness and tingling that is typically associated with spinal conditions.
 Here are a few of the conservative treatment options available for you to consider before seriously pursuing back surgery:

 - Physical therapy

 - Homeopathic remedies